March in the Bethel CT Pride Parade!

 Where is the celebration being held?

 The celebration is held at the Bethel Municipal Center (a.k.a.
-Clifford J. Hurgin Municipal Center), 1 School Street, Bethel, CT.
-In good weather, the event will take place on the lawn.
-If it rains, we will move the event indoors.
+Clifford J. Hurgin Municipal Center), 1 School Street, Bethel, CT, on the front lawn.

 Where can I watch the parade?

-This year our parade will be a pedestrian parade, marching on the sidewalks!
-Our route is extended from previous years and is tentatively set to flow as follows: Marchers will gather on the sidewalks across from the Bethel Train Station, walk down Durant Ave. towards the Bethel Library (passing the Municipal Center lawn on their left).
+Our pedestrian parade will take place on the sidewalks!
+Marchers will gather on the sidewalks across from the Bethel Train Station, walk down Durant Ave. towards the Bethel Library (passing the Municipal Center lawn on their left).
 At the corner of Durant Ave. and Greenwood Ave., marchers will take a left on Greenwood and follow the inner sidewalks to PT Barnum Square, then circle back to the Municipal Center lawn.
 Spectators are encouraged to walk from the Municipal Center or the opposite side of the street from the parade.
 Check out the map below for details.

 Where is the parade route?